 This Is The Best Underrated Source Of Omega-3s For Vegans, Says An MD

 If you follow a vegan diet, chances are you've searched some iteration of the following: How can I get more omega-3s?
-It's a common deficiency for plant-based eaters, as these fatty acids are primarily found in animal-based products (like oily fish and dairy).
+It's a common deficiency for plant-based eaters, as these fatty acids are primarily found in animal-based products1 (like oily fish and dairy).
 That's not to say you can't find these precious fatty acids in plants at all—experts simply recommend filling your plate with omega-3-rich nuts and seeds, like chia seeds, flaxseeds, walnuts, and so on.

 Why you should eat more purslane.

 Purslane contains two types of omega-3s: alpha-linolenic acid (ALA) and eicosapentaenoic acid (EPA).
 The former is common in plant sources, but research shows that purslane has exceptionally high levels of ALA.
-"Purslane has the highest level of alpha-linolenic acid, which is an omega-3 fatty acid essential for human nutrition, compared to any leafy green vegetable," one report reads, with five to seven times more ALA than spinach leaves.
+"Purslane has the highest level of alpha-linolenic acid, which is an omega-3 fatty acid essential for human nutrition, compared to any leafy green vegetable," one report reads, with five to seven times more ALA than spinach leaves2.

 OK, so you're sold on purslane.
 But how do you incorporate it into your meals?
 The weed has an earthy, slightly sour taste—similar to watercress, many find.
 It's thin and leafy—great for a garnish on salads and soups for a hit of flavor, or you can even top it on tacos for some extra greens.
 You can sauté the weeds, just make sure not to overcook the thin stems, as they wilt pretty fast.